Israeli Coalition Suffers Loss, Faces Uncertain Prospects

-TEL AVIV, Israel (AP) — The Israeli government on Monday failed to pass a bill extending legal protections for settlers in the occupied West Bank.

-The vote marks a major setback for the fragile coalition government that could hasten its demise and send the country to new elections.
+Israel’s government on Monday failed to pass a bill extending legal protections for settlers in the occupied West Bank, marking a major setback for the fragile coalition that could hasten its demise and send the country to new elections.

+The failure to renew the bill also highlighted the separate legal systems in the West Bank, where nearly 500,000 Jewish settlers enjoy the benefits of Israeli citizenship while some 3 million Palestinians live under military rule that is now well into its sixth decade.
+Three major human rights groups have said the situation amounts to apartheid, an allegation Israel rejects as an assault on its legitimacy.

+Prime Minister Naftali Bennett’s coalition remains in power.
+But Monday’s vote underscored the weaknesses and divisions in the fragile alliance and raised questions about how long it can survive.

 Emergency regulations in place for decades have created a separate legal system for Jewish settlers in the West Bank, applying parts of Israeli law to them — even though they live in occupied territory and not within sovereign Israeli land.

-Proponents of extending the law say they are merely seeking to maintain a status quo and preserve the government's shelf life.
-Opponents say extending the regulations would deepen an unfair system that pits Israelis and Palestinians in the same occupied territory under separate legal systems, which rights groups have equated to apartheid.
+Proponents of extending the law say they are merely seeking to maintain a status quo and preserve the government’s shelf life.
+Opponents say extending the regulations would deepen an unfair system.

+However, Monday's vote — defeated by a 58-52 margin — went far beyond the contours of the legal debate.
+Instead, it served as a key test of the government’s prospects for survival, creating a paradoxical situation where some of the settlements’ biggest opponents in the government voted for the bill, while hard-line parties that support the settlements voted against it in order to weaken the government.

-The coalition, made up of eight ideologically distinct parties, came together last year and pledged to sidestep divisive issues that could threaten its survival.
-Now, one of those very issues — Palestinian statehood and Israel’s occupation of the West Bank — risks toppling it.
+The coalition, made up of eight ideologically distinct parties that include both supporters and opponents of the settlements, came together last year and pledged to sidestep divisive issues that could threaten its survival.
+Monday’s vote showed just how difficult that mission has been.

-One of the coalition's members, the nationalist New Hope, has threatened to bolt if the coalition cannot pass the measure.
-Legislators and party leaders were scrambling to rally votes and even parties that support Palestinian independence and criticize Israel's settlement enterprise were expected to vote in favor — just to save the coalition.

-“It’s not simple or easy for us either but we understand there is an overarching goal and that overarching goal is the survival of this government,” Yair Golan of the dovish Meretz party, told Israeli Army Radio.

-He urged all coalition members to vote in favor for the sake of the coalition, even if it defies their politics.
+The vote did not immediately topple the government, and it is still possible for the coalition to present a modified version of the legislation.

+“As always after we lose, we will return stronger and win in the next round,” said Foreign Minister Yair Lapid, the chief architect of the governing alliance, in a statement on Twitter.

+“Any coalition member who doesn’t vote for this law that is so central is an active participant in its demise,” Justice Minister Gideon Saar, leader of New Hope, said before the vote.

+He also warned that defeating the bill would create “legal chaos” in the West Bank and harm Israeli settlers.

-One of the parties deliberating over its vote is Ra'am, an Arab Islamist group that made history as the first Arab party to join an Israeli coalition.
-Voting in favor of extending the law will likely anger its constituents.
+The votes of certain lawmakers, including renegade hard-liners in the coalition as well as Ra'am, an Arab Islamist group that made history as the first Arab party to join an Israeli coalition, were closely watched.
+In many cases, these lawmakers did not attend the vote.

-The opposition meanwhile, made up mainly of nationalist parties, appears ready to forsake its pro-settlement ideology and will vote against extending the regulations, to try to bring down the coalition.
+The opposition meanwhile, made up mainly of nationalist parties led by former Prime Minister Benjamin Netanyahu, showed its willingness to forsake its pro-settlement ideology in order to bring down the coalition.

-If New Hope leaves, it could give the opposition the votes it needs to trigger new elections or form a new government.

-“It will create legal chaos in Judea and Samaria" and harm Israeli citizens, New Hope's leader, Justice Minister Gideon Saar, told Israeli public broadcaster Kan last week, using the biblical name for the West Bank.
-“The government has a responsibility, and the elementary responsibility is to pass and maintain basic legal arrangements.”
+Bennett's Yamina party issued a statement accusing Netanyahu and his Likud party of banding together with leftist settlement opponents to serve the former prime minister's personal interests.
+“The Likud will burn the state for Netanyahu's needs,” it said, vowing to find a way to pass the required legislation.

-The government of Prime Minister Naftali Bennett has faced hurdles before.
-Idit Silman, the coalition whip from Bennett's small, nationalist party, quit the coalition earlier this year, leaving the government with 60 seats in the 120-seat Knesset — surviving immediate defeat but struggling to govern.
+Bennett has faced hurdles before.
+Idit Silman, the coalition whip from Bennett’s small, nationalist party, quit the coalition earlier this year, leaving the government with 60 seats in the 120-seat Knesset — surviving immediate defeat but struggling to govern.
 Ghaida Rinawie Zoabi, another legislator from Meretz also quit, but later rejoined after being promised a raft of benefits for her constituents, Palestinian citizens of Israel.

-Another member of Bennett's party defected last year, and others have expressed misgivings with the coalition arrangements.
+In the end, Silman skipped Monday's vote, while Zoabi bucked her coalition partners and voted against the bill, giving a thumbs-down as she cast her vote.

-Bennett's government came together last year after two years of political mayhem, with four elections producing no clear winner.
-The eight coalition members were united by their goal of ousting former leader Benjamin Netanyahu — who now heads the opposition, from where he is battling corruption charges — and have sought to work around their issues to keep him out of power.
+Bennett’s government came together last year after two years of political mayhem, with four elections producing no clear winner.
+The eight coalition members were united by their goal of ousting Netanyahu — the longtime prime minister who now heads the opposition, from where he is battling corruption charges — and have sought to work around their issues to keep him out of power.

 Israel captured the West Bank, Gaza Strip and east Jerusalem in the 1967 Mideast war.
 It later annexed east Jerusalem in a move that is not recognized internationally and pulled out troops and settlers from Gaza in 2005.
 But hundreds of thousands of Israelis reside in over 120 settlements dotting the West Bank, along with more than 2.5 million Palestinians.